Home Compare ALAB vs NVDA

 Astera Labs vs NVIDIA: Which Stock Looks Stronger in 2026?

-NVIDIA holds the cleaner structural position, with the lead spread across valuation and profitability.
+NVIDIA holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 Astera Labs does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.